austinsonger/Incident-Playbook/README.md

 - Develop a Catalog of Checklists `[For Before, During, After Incidents]`.
 - Develop a Catalog of Roles that a organization can use, to build their own program.
 - Develop a Catalog of Event Codes and API Actions that you can/will see in a SIEM Detections.
+- Develop a Card Game based on MITRE Attack and the IR phases that help resolve it.

 ---------------------
 **For every pull request submitted a issue must also be created.**